 Bitcoin has had quite a few years.

-It’s been the best performing currency in the world.
-It’s been the worst.
-It’s been the most volatile.
-It’s turned teenagers into millionaires without them leaving their bedrooms.
+It’s been the best performing currency in the world, it’s been the worst and it’s been the most volatile.
+Bitcoin’s turned teenagers into millionaires without them leaving their bedrooms.
 It’s even threatened to overtake gold as a vote against the traditional financial system, with one bitcoin becoming more valuable than an ounce of the yellow stuff.

 Quite a palmarès, to steal a phrase from the cycling community.